karma4u101/Basic-SquerylRecord-User-Setup/README.md

 User Authentication Authorization Using SquerylRecord
 =====================================================

-This [unofficial*][] power Scala/Lift basic assembly example project demonstrates a very basic squeryl-record ORM/DSL User (authentication/authorization) setup with register/login/user-pages snippets.
+This _unofficial_***** Scala/Lift basic assembly example project demonstrates a very basic squeryl-record ORM/DSL User (authentication/authorization) setup with register/login/user-pages snippets.
 The example also demonstrates some form data validation by the snippet before being posted to the database as well as a visual interactive html5 form field validation.
 To make things easy to follow the examples has extensive logging.